deviSAS/j2me-client/README.md

 Download the lastest Git, you will find the following folders

-> source: contains the J2ME app source
+- source: contains the J2ME app source
-> libs: contains used libs (LWUIT)
+- libs: contains used libs (LWUIT)
-> demo: pre-compiled app demo
+- demo: pre-compiled app demo
+- server: contains server side source files

 Start a new demo project by loading the folder inside source folder, make sure LWUIT.jar dependency is OK.